 Other Curricular Offerings

 In addition to these listed courses, MSL students have the opportunity to develop their skills with other curricular offerings.
 For example, a course offered occasionally in the program is Focus & Awareness: Strategies for Professional Excellence.
-MSL students also have the opportunity to participate in independent study projects, internships, and courses in other departments of the University, including the Kellogg School of Management and the McCormick School of Engineering and Applied Sciences.
+MSL students can also participate in independent study projects, internships, and courses in other departments of the University, including the Kellogg School of Management and the McCormick School of Engineering and Applied Sciences.
 The NUvention entrepreneurship courses are also a popular choice.

 MSL classes are very hands-on; all are taught with the goal of imparting practical skills and knowledge through active learning and teaching.
 In addition to covering important substantive areas, the classes are designed to develop students' critical thinking, their communication skills, and their decision-making and problem-solving skills.
-Many classes use assignments that have a practical focus; individual and group projects are common.
+Assignments often have a practical focus, and individual and group projects are common.
 Many of the assessments used in the program require students to engage with real-world or simulated real-world situations; traditional issue-spotting and essay exams are less common.
 The MSL philosophy is that students learn more substance when that substance is situated in a real-world context.